ZXShady/proposals/alternative_free_function_call_syntax.md

 }
 ```

-[Godbolt](https://godbolt.org/z/GT4edGYrj) shows doing `-DFLIP=1` increases the amount of assembly to 1213 from 1077 lines just for
+[Godbolt](https://godbolt.org/z/GT4edGYrj) shows doing `-DPIPE=1` increases the amount of assembly to 1213 from 1077 lines just for
-using the nicer syntax, and worse compile times due to the magic needed to implement it and burden on library developers.
+using the nicer syntax, and worse compile times due to the magic needed to implement it and burden on library developers

 while with the paper